Where you’ve nothing else, construct ceremonies out of the air, and breathe upon them.

 — Cormac McCarthy

-Rituals are guided experiences, weaved together for the particular threshold that you are seeking meaning at.
-This might be a life transition, a loss, an unspeakable grief or a timely celebration.
-Big or small, tragic or joyous; it all belongs, because it all matters.
+Rituals are meaningful, intentional experiences that invite reflection, connection, and transformation.
+They can be guided or self-led experiences, woven together for the particular threshold that you are seeking meaning at after careful listening and discernment of what needs to be honored, marked, or moved through in your life.
+This might be a transition, a loss, an unspeakable grief or a timely celebration.
 Ritual invites your whole self—mind, body, spirit—to participate in the work of transformation.

 Each ritual is personalized and rooted in your story.
 I draw from somatic awareness, narrative care, ecopsychology, and ancient tradition to create a space that feels grounded, meaningful, and uniquely yours.
 Rituals can take place in nature (highly recommended) or even curated and guided from afar.
 The only requirement is that you show up open and receptive.